 Castor Oil for External Use

-Castor oil is highly effective for external treatment of swollen lymph nodes.
+Castor oil is highly effective for treating swollen lymph nodes externally.
 Gently massage the oil into the affected nodes twice daily or as needed.
-Applying heat post-massage enhances the remedy's effectiveness if swelling is concentrated in a specific area.
+If the swelling is concentrated in a specific area, applying heat after the massage enhances the remedy's effectiveness.
 Use a heating pad or a warm rice sock for this purpose.

 Peppermint Oil for Lymph Node Swelling

 Peppermint essential oil, known for its stimulating properties, can be applied directly to swollen lymph nodes.
 Use one or two drops twice a day.
-For those who find its strength overwhelming, dilute 5 drops of peppermint oil in 1 teaspoon of a carrier oil like castor oil, coconut oil, or olive oil before application.
+If the strength of the oil is overwhelming, dilute five drops in one teaspoon of carrier oil, such as castor, coconut, or olive oil, before application.

 Boosting Immunity With Vitamin C

-Increasing vitamin C intake is beneficial to support the immune system in fighting infections.
+Increasing vitamin C intake can help support the immune system in fighting infections.
 Take 1,000 mg of vitamin C 3-5 times a day.
 If it causes loose stools, reduce the dosage.
-Sodium ascorbate, a gentler vitamin C, is recommended for those with sensitive stomachs over ascorbic acid.
+Sodium ascorbate, a gentler vitamin C, is recommended over ascorbic acid for those with sensitive stomachs.

 Tapping Technique for Lymphatic Relief